Considering a loft conversion? Here's what you need to know

 Attic bathrooms are not required to have a window providing the extract fan can provide rapid ventilation.

-Is it difficult to add a bathroom in a loft conversion?
+Is it difficult to add a bathroom to a loft conversion?

 You’ll need to think about the location of existing services.
 Adding hot and cold water supplies is straightforward, branched off the existing plumbing system either at the boiler or from the floor below.
 Flexible plastic plumbing is easy to thread through the joists.